 1. Small Estate Affidavit -Some States allow an affidavit to be executed by the spouse and/or heirs of the deceased and present the affidavit to the holder of property such as a bank to obtain property of the deceased.
 Other states require that the affidavit be filed with the Court.
 The main requirement before you may use an affidavit is that the value of the personal and/or real property of the estate not exceed a certain value.

 2. Summary Administration -Some states allow a Summary administration.
 Some States recognize both the Small Estate affidavit and Summary Administration, basing the requirement of which one to use on the value of the estate.
 Example: If the estate value is 10,000 or less an affidavit is allowed but if the value is between 10,000 to 20,000 a summary administration is allowed.

-Under Utah statute, where as estate is valued at less than $25,000, an interested party may, thirty (30) days after the death of the decedent, issue a small estate affidavit to collect any debts owed to the decedent.
+Under Utah statute, where the value of the entire estate subject to administration, less liens and encumbrances does not exceed $100,000, an interested party may, thirty (30) days after the death of the decedent, issue a small estate affidavit to collect any debts owed to the decedent.

 Utah requirements are set forth in the statutes below.